-Requisite numbers of ambient air quality monitoring stations, [SPM, SO2, NO_x, HC, NMHC and Benzene] shall be set up in the Petrochemicals in consultation with SPCB, based on occurrence of maximum ground level concentration and down-wind direction of wind i.e. maximum impact zone.
+Requisite numbers of ambient air quality monitoring stations, [SPM, SO2, NO_x, HC, NMHC Benzene] shall be set up in the Petrochemicals in consultation with SPCB, based on occurrence of maximum ground level concentration and down-wind direction of wind i.e. maximum impact zone.
 The monitoring network must be decided based on modeling exercise to represent short-term GLCs.
-Continuous on-line stack monitoring equipment shall be installed for measurement of SO2 and NOx.
-Data on VOC shall be monitored and submitted to the SPCB / Ministry.
+Continuous on-line stack monitoringequipment shall be installed for measurement of SO2 and Data on VOC shall be monitored and submitted to the SPCB / Ministry.

 - HPL has been monitoring PM10, PM{2.5}, SO2, NOx, and C6H6 at ambient air monitoring stations identified in consultation with WBPCB.
 In addition, an on-line Ambient Air Quality Monitoring Station (AAQMS) was installed in February 2008 at South Control Room for continuous monitoring of the ambient air quality.
 The system was upgraded with new analysers (PM2.5, Ozone, Ammonia, CO & Benzene) in 2018 (Annexure - - For Benzene monitoring in ambient air, the locations were decided in consultation with WBPCB and periodic monitoring was started in all On-site & Off-site locations.
-(Annexure - 2) - VOC (Methane, Non-Methane & Total Hydrocarbon) were monitored in ambient air by online HC Analysers and data submitted to SPCB/MoEF & CC periodically.
-(Annexure - 2) - As regards setting up of automatic continuous stack monitoring unit, we had sought waiver of this requirement vide our letter dated 04/05/2001 to your office on the following grounds: (i) At the time the EIA was carried out and the Environmental Clearance issued by your Ministry in 1992, it was envisaged that a coal-based captive power plant (CPP) would be installed. (ii) On the Ministry's advice vide clause (x) of the clearance conditions, we shelved our proposal for a coal-based CPP and set up a co-generation unit as a JV (now wholly owned by HPL) under the status of an Integrated Power Plant (IPP) on gas turbine technology with low-sulphur naphtha and fuel gases from HPL as fuel. (iii) The co-generation unit uses low-NOx burners.
-The old online stack monitoring systems installed in Auxiliary Boilers & HRSGs were replaced with new systems.
+(Annexure - 2) - VOC (Methane, Non-Methane & Total Hydrocarbon) were monitored in ambient air by online HC Analysers and data submitted to SPCB/MoEF& CC periodically.
+(Annexure - 2) - The old online stack monitoring systems installed in Auxiliary Boilers & HRSGs were replaced with new systems in March, 2017.
 M/s.
-Environnement S.A installed the online SO_x, NO_x & CO monitoring system and M/s ICE installed the PM monitoring system in both the Auxiliary Boilers and HRSGs.
-The integrated system was commissioned and the online data was sent to the servers of CPCB & WBPCB. (iv) In the heater furnaces of our Naphtha Cracker Unit (NCU), sulfur-free fuel gas generated in the plant itself is used as fuel using low-NOx burners. (v) The NCU heater stacks have on-line analyzers for continuous monitoring of excess oxygen and the calorific value of the fuel.
+Environnement S.A installed the online SO_x, NO_x& CO monitoring system and M/s ICE installed the PM monitoring system in both the Auxiliary Boilers and HRSGs.
+The integrated system was commissioned and since then the real-time emission data was being sent to the servers of CPCB/WBPCB.
+In the heaters of our Naphtha Cracker Unit (NCU) &Pyrolysis Gasoline Hydrogenation Unit (PGHU) sulfur-free fuel gas (RFG-mixture of methane and hydrogen) generated in the plant itself is used as fuel using low-NOx burners.
+The NCU heater stacks have online analyzers for continuous monitoring of excess oxygen and the calorific value of the fuel.

-The VOC (Benzene, Butadine & Hexane) analysis was conducted in BEU, BDEU & HDPE plant.
+The VOC (Benzene, Butadine& Hexane) analysis was conducted in BEU, BDEU & HDPE plant.